Hans Carl von Carlowitz coins the term ‘sustainability’ – Nachhaltigkeit – in response to Saxony’s disappearing forests.

 Exxon Valdez oil tanker runs aground in Prince William Sound, Alaska, spilling 11 million gallons of crude oil into the sea.

 Community Affairs Briefing is launched, a regular publication on corporate responsibility news.
-It later becomes the Corporate Citizenship Briefing and is the longest running magazine of its kind.
+It later becomes the Corporate Citizenship Briefing and is the longest-running regular publication on responsible and sustainable business issues.

 Sweden becomes the first nation to enact a carbon tax.